Category: ‘Yours on Sunday’

 Link to Index of Bible Passages

-Last week’s reflection: Stop Flapping and Soar with Jesus by Chris Ginter
+Last week’s reflection: Trust by Chris Ginter

 Contributor: Dennis Ginter